A virtual event to support the Research Institute for Children's Health at CWRU School of Medicine

 Two other processes are equally crucial to the institute’s work.
 New methods in genome engineering enable researchers to synthetically recreate mutations that cause diseases.
 Using robotics allows researchers to test tens of thousands of chemical compounds for potential benefit against the engineered disease-model cells.
 Promising agents can then more quickly be evaluated in clinical trials in patients.

-Giving Kids Hope is thankful for our event planning and host committees.
+Giving Kids Hope is thankful for our sponsors, donors, and event planning and host committees.
 We truly appreciate your support to help make this event a success!

 Michael and Rebecca Darrah, PhD